Volunteering

 Track Work

-Fred, a veteran railway track maintenance supervisor, is tasked with keeping the museum’s rails ready for our motive power and cars to tour over two kilometres of track.
-There are many ways you can assist us to make our visitor experience memorable:
+Fred, a veteran railway track maintenance supervisor, is tasked with keeping the museum's rails ready for our motive power and cars to tour over two kilometres of track.
+There are many ways you can help keep us on track:

 • Laying ties and rails and spiking